ramanujraman/Term_paper_NLD/term_ppr.typ

 )
 #figure(image("hist_cm.png",width:50%),caption: [Histogram of position $(x_(c m))$])
 == Probability flux analysis
 In equilibrium, systems obey detailed balance—transitions between any two microstates are equally likely in both directions, so there's no net "flow" or flux in phase space.
-Here is the method to calculate the probability flux in a system.\
+Here is the method to calculate the probability flux in a system.@BattleEtAl2016BrokenDetailedBalance\
 + *Define the system state space*\ Choose relevant degrees of freedom, in our case we'll consider the position ($x_1$) and ($x_2$) of the beads.
 + *Discretize the State Space*\ Divide the continuous phase space into a coarse-grained grid (called CGPS).
 Each grid box is a "state bin".
 + *Collect Transitions Between States*\ Track how often the system moves from state/bin $a arrow b$ and $b arrow a$ and denote these counts as $N_(a b)$ and $N_(b a)$.